Running Short Workshops and Talks – Introducing how we work within Creative Kinesiology

 October 5 @ 9:30 am - October 6 @ 5:00 pm£150

-You will receive some background notes to underpin your experience during the weekend, to help get you started with planning your own workshops.
+You will receive some background notes to underpin your experience during the weekend, which we’ll be expanding on during our time together.

 The workshop counts as a minimum of 15 hours CPD.

-Further hours can be accrued by completing home study which includes planning and running your own short workshop and writing it up as a case study.
+You can gain further CPD hours by completing home study which includes planning and running your own short workshop or talk and writing it up as a case study.

 Your teacher on this course: